 ENROL – EXPERIENCE – ENJOY

 Carlton Male Voice Choir stands as a distinguished ensemble of lower voices under the expert leadership of Musical Director Ian Watts (he/him), consistently delivering captivating performances across various genres.
-We prioritise inclusivity, ensuring accessibility to all while performing at a diverse array of venues, from festivals and car shows to grand concert halls, public parks, and even esteemed Minsters and Cathedrals, often in support of charitable causes.
+We prioritise inclusivity, ensuring accessibility to all while performing at a diverse array of venues, from festivals and car shows to grand concert halls and enchanting theatres, public parks, and even esteemed Minsters and Cathedrals, often in support of charitable causes via our own charity 1214041.
 Notably, we maintain a secular identity are not affiliated with any religious organisation, though our repertoire may include religious pieces, affirming our commitment to relevance and diversity.

 Our expansive and progressive repertoire caters to a wide spectrum of musical tastes, curated meticulously to meet the demands of our flexible concert performances.
 Eschewing traditional attire, we opt for modern cut suits or smart/casual ensembles, embodying a contemporary approach to choral presentation.
 Constantly rejuvenating our sound, we incorporate new and exciting music for lower voices, complemented by occasional hymns but extending far beyond to encompass classical, jazz, pop, and opera genres.
 Praised as “the future of male voice singing,” we continuously strive for excellence, as evidenced by our diverse and dynamic repertoire.
 See our review page to see what others think of the choir.

-At the helm of our operations, we boast a dedicated elected committee overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson and Philip Miles.
+At the helm of our operations, we boast a dedicated set of trustees overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson, Philip Miles and Rebecca Williams.
 Committed to our charitable mission as a registered charity, and buoyed by generous sponsorship, Carlton Male Voice Choir remains steadfast in its pursuit of musical excellence and community enrichment.

 Who are we? – We are Carlton Male Voice Choir, a choir of lower voice members who rehearse and perform from our base in Nottingham, performing solely and in collaboration at a wide array of venues.

-What are our values? – We value the up-skilling of our members musically, our equality, diversity and inclusion, our ambition, our camaraderie and our charity work.
+What are our values? – We value the up-skilling of our members musically, our equality, diversity and inclusion, our ambition, our camaraderie and our charity work (charity 1214041).
 Enrol, Experience, Enjoy.

 What are our artistic goals? – To be unfailingly ambitious in promoting and educating people through the art of music, delivering our performances at a high standard of entertainment excellence.